-The Florida Department of Environmental Protection takes its mission to protect, conserve and manage the state’s natural resources and enforce its environmental laws very seriously.
-We are tasked with the important responsibility of ensuring that our regulated facilities are operating in a manner that is protective of the environment.
+The Florida Department of Environmental Protection (DEP) takes its mission to protect, conserve and manage the state’s natural resources and enforce its environmental laws very seriously.
+We are tasked with the important responsibility of ensuring that our regulated facilities operate in a manner that is protective of the environment.
 Along with Florida's rules and statutes, permits issued by the department establish criteria and conditions that help protect and preserve Florida’s air and water quality, while supporting a vibrant economy.

 DEP is authorized by the U.S. Environmental Protection Agency (EPA) to issue permits to regulate discharges to surface waters under the National Pollutant Discharge Elimination System (NPDES).
 NPDES permits include requirements that are tailored to the specific operations of the facility, require compliance with surface water quality standards, and establish stringent monitoring requirements to ensure these standards are met.
-DEP is responsible for the regulation of 2,008 NPDES wastewater facilities throughout Florida, one of which is International Paper (IP) here in Pensacola.
+DEP is responsible for the regulation of approximately 2,000 NPDES wastewater facilities throughout Florida, one of which is International Paper (IP) here in Pensacola.

 How are NPDES wastewater permit applications processed by the department?

-When the department receives a permit application, the application is thoroughly reviewed to determine if it provides all the information required to process.
-After an application is deemed complete, the department carefully evaluates all the technical aspects of the proposed project to determine if the project complies with state and federal requirements.
+When the department receives a permit application, the application is thoroughly reviewed to determine if it provides all the information needed to process.
+After an application is deemed complete, the department carefully evaluates the technical aspects of the proposed project to determine if the project complies with state and federal requirements.
 If the project appears to be able to comply with the rules, a draft permit is prepared.
 The draft is then publicly noticed and put forward for input from other agencies and the public.
 At least 30 days is provided to receive public comment.
 As a result of comments received, final action taken by the department, to issue or deny the permit, may be different than the action proposed in the draft.

 What are the next steps regarding IP's application for renewal?